vlutton/encore-ui/CONTRIBUTING.md

 - Proper commit logs
 - Passes JSHint & CSSLint

-Once a pull request has been submitted, you simply need to wait for the Encore UI team to respond.
+Once a pull request has been submitted, you simply need to wait for the EncoreUI team to respond.
 Every pull request sends an e-mail out to the team, so there is no need to send any further communication to the team.
 If the pull request is urgent, that needs to be communicated before the pull request is sent.

 We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
 We may suggest some changes or improvements or alternatives, so **make sure there is time for review in your release plan**.